Pathfinder: Art & Architecture Resources

 WPCC Print Periodical Subscriptions

 The library has a collection of several current periodicals in print.
-The following relate to the study of art and
+The following relate to the study of art and architecture in particular:

 - Art News